pbosmancsupacza/pbosmancsupacza.github.io/110/3/notes.md

 delete dynamicObject;
 ```
 The destructor is invoked when the object is deleted.
----

 # Other stuff about classes & objects

 ## Private member functions
 Member functions can be private.

-Private member functions do not form part of a class' public interface; clients can not use them.
+Private member functions do not form part of a class' public interface; clients cannot use them.

 Where would we need them?

 ## Arrays of Objects
 You can make arrays of class objects.
 The objects will all be instantiated using their constructors.
 How you declare an array will determine how the objects are created.
----

-## Arrays of Objects: Invoke default constructor
+### Invoke default constructor
 To create an array of objects and create each object using its default constructor:
 ```c++
 int arraySize = 99;
 ClassWithDefaultConstructor arrayOfObjects[arraySize];
 ```
 If a class doesn't have a default constructor, this won't work; you'll have to pass arguments to one the class's parameterized constructors.
----

-## Arrays of Objects: invoke constructor with ONE parameter
+### Invoke constructor with ONE parameter
 To create an array of objects and create each object using a parameterized constructor, you must provide the parameter to each constructor:
 ```c++
 ClassWithParameterizedConstructor arrayOfObjects[] = {